Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 ·

-"We don't need to worry about security-it's serverless!"
-Said no competent engineer ever.
+"We don't have to think about security - it's serverless!"
+Said no good engineer ever.

 Traditional servers: One big castle with a moat.
 Serverless: Hundreds of tiny castles, each with its own moat.